 And with 80% of businesses seeing an increase in revenue as a result of more targeted and personalized customer engagement, this is a sure-fire way to increase your sales.

 “80% of businesses see an increase in revenue because of a more targeted and personalized approach to customer engagement.”– Forbes, 2020

 A huge benefit of a CRM solution is its workflow automation capabilities.
 By taking the manual labor out of tasks like data entry and activity tracking, a CRM puts time back in your day.
 Time you can dedicate to activities that get you more repeat customers and positively impact your sales like taking meetings with potential customers.

 “80% of your future profits will come from 20% of your existing customers.”– Small Business Trends, 2020

 By allowing your customers to pay online 24/7 through customer portals, a CRM increases customer convenience and lets you focus on addressing more complex customer requests.

-Plus, a CRM ensures everyone on your team has access to up-to-date customer histories so that your customers don’t have to repeat their information or issues to each employee that helps them.
+Not to mention that a CRM ensures everyone on your team has access to up-to-date customer histories so that your customers don’t have to repeat their information to each employee that helps them.

-Recap: What does CRM stand for and do you need one?
+Recap: What does CRM stand for in sales and do you need one?